enoren5/tarot_juicer/README.md

 **PLEASE NOTE** and to emphasize once more: It's important that you handle all of the above commands in the same terminal emulator.
 If you run `export $DATABASE_URL` in one terminal, and then have the server running in a different terminal, it won't work.
 Use all of the above commands in the same terminal that you are running the local server in.

 ### #4.
-Config variables
+Config vars
-In the Heroku Dashboard, here are some of the variables you need to change for it to work in the production enviornment:
+In the Heroku Dashboard, here are some of the variables that need to be changed for the project to run in the production enviornment:
 * `DJANGO_DEBUG` : This config variable in production needs to be set to False to run the app, this will also resolve the check deploy issues
-* `ALLOWED_HOSTS` : Set its value by adding multiple hosts as ( separating each host by a space) `host1 host2 host3`
+* `ALLOWED_HOSTS` : Set its value by adding multiple hosts as (separating each host by a space, no comma) such as: `host1 host2 host3`
 * `ADMIN_PATH` : Set its value to make the admin path as secure as you prefer the best.
 * `HEROKU_POSTGRESQL_<color>_URL` : `postgres://USER:PASSWORD@HOST:PORT/NAME` you can reset the `PASSWORD` variable _on the fly_ by using:
    ```